Mapping Reviews, Scoping Reviews and Evidence and Gap Maps (EGMs) – Same but Different. The ‘Big Picture’ Review Family

 Methods: We undertook a critical analysis of the methods and cited methods used in published scoping, mapping and EGM reviews and guidance.

 Results: Scoping reviews, mapping reviews and evidence maps are terms that are not used consistently within the literature, with different terms used to describe similar approaches and review objectives and sometimes the same term is used to describe different approaches.
 We show the scientific traditions that have shaped these approaches.
 Scoping reviews tend to have a more focused question and data extraction and analysis is richer than in mapping reviews and EGMs.
 EGMs have a unique place within the range of evidence synthesis approaches for greater transparency in identifying gaps in the evidence.
 EGMs are visual and interactive web-based tools.
-We propose that mapping and scoping reviews and evidence and gap maps have similarities that unite them as a group but with their unique differences.
-The accompanying graphic summarises these differences. (figure 1)
+We propose that mapping and scoping reviews and EGMs have similarities that unite them as a group but with their unique differences.
+The accompanying graphic summarises these differences (Figure 1).

 Conclusions: Understanding these similarities and differences is important for informing the development of methods used to undertake and report these types of evidence synthesis.
 We hope this work will help to improve consistency in description and reporting.